bparish0619-cyber/meta-lens-ai/README.md

 1) Developer Mode enabled in the Meta AI app:

 > ⚠️ **Developer Mode Required**  - Before You Start Instalation MetLens AI
-> Your Meta glasses must have **Developer Mode enabled** before MetaLens AI app can connect to them.
+> Your Meta glasses must have **Developer Mode enabled** in the Meta AI app before the MetaLens AI app can connect to them.
-> Without this, the app will won't connect to your smart glasses.
->
 > **How to enable:**
 > 1. Open **Meta AI** app on your phone
 > 2. Go to **Settings** → **App Info**  Note: This is not the glasses settings (found in the top-left ☰ menu, Settings at the bottom of the menu.).